rachaelstanislaw/learn-pre-work/CSS/css_lectures.md

 Something to note: centering things in CSS can be a real pain in the behind!
 Luckily we have flexbox to help us out!
 Flexbox is used on a conatiner of elements (such as a div) and organizes the elements within.

-The first thing you have to do to have access toa ll of the great flexbox features is to add the following code to your styling:
+The first thing you have to do to have access to all of the great flexbox features is to add the following code to your styling:

 ```css
 #id {